 If you do not receive the full payment as stated in the SA, you can enforce the order against the other party.

-If you are unable to reach an agreement, you may request for a Claim Referral Certificate (CRC).
-You may use the CRC to file the unresolved claim(s) with the Employment Claims Tribunals (ECT).
+If you are unable to reach an agreement, you may request for a Claim Referral Certificate (CRC) from the mediator.
+With the CRC, file the unresolved claim(s) with the Employment Claims Tribunals (ECT) of the State Courts for a determination.

 When to register Once the CRC has been issued, you must file your claim with the ECT within 4 weeks as required by law.

-How to register This can only be done online via the State Court’s Community Justice & Tribunal System (CJTS)
+How to register This can only be done online via the State Court’s Community Justice & Tribunals System (CJTS).

 How much to pay